midek1/libby/README.md

 # Why I made this

 Because everything else was too slow, tried to do too much, or no longer worked.
+The whole point of having a cli is it's faster and more convenient that navigating to the download manually in your browser.